bamless/pulsar/README.md

 The analysis of source files is broken down into multiple passes each reporting a specific class of errors.
 Each pass can be disabled at will, and the behaviour of some of them can be changed by passing extra command line options.
-To list all available options simply pass `-h` flag to pulsar.
+To list all available options simply pass the `-h` flag to pulsar.

 ### Syntax analysis pass
 Or more simply, the parser.
 This reports syntax errors and some more semantic ones like assignment